If you can't find answers to your questions below, email us and we'll add the info.

 Under no cicumstances are dogs are allowed at the festival, for many reasons.
 However, GUIDE/ALERT DOGS are of course permitted!
 (Please let us know in advance if you'll be bringing one so we can let our teams know)

-We were so close to getting some last year, but alas it didn't work out.
-We are trying again though and will keep you posted - otherwise, it's back to the standard 'shower in a can' type festival, or bringing your own festival shower (and no showering in beer is not what we mean!)
+We are trying to get some and will keep you posted - otherwise, it's the standard 'shower in a can' type festival, or bringing your own festival shower (and no showering in beer is not what we mean!)

 No!
 Open fires, fire pits and BBQs of any kind are NOT permitted due to our license regulations, only portable stoves are allowed (please keep to the small gas cannisters though, we don't want the large ones coming in).
 Our food vendors provide a cracking array of meals from brekkie, lunch and dinner to snacks in between.
 Please try them out!

-Applications to play at HFF15 are now closed due to teh huge amount we received!
+Applications to play at HFF16 are now CLOSED as we have had so many applications!
 Whilst we listen to every application, we unfortunately cannot guarantee a slot for everyone.
-We love that so many people are willing to give up thier time for our charity, thank you :)
+We love that so many people are willing to give up their time for our charity, thank you :)

 Yes you can!
 Please note that they are more expensive to buy on the gate on the day/s of the festival so you're better off buying them beforehand if you know you're coming.
 It's always more fun to make a whole weekend of it though (and works out great value for money) so why not give it a go...!